 History, tourist information, and nearby accommodation

-The mill was built around 1760, on the mound used by a former post mill, and reusing timbers from an earlier building.
+The mill was built in its present form around 1760, on the mound used by a former post mill, and reusing timbers from an earlier building.
 The building is 25 feet high, with a diameter of 12 feet.
 The stone walls are 2 feet thick, and support sails 44 feet across.
 The cap atop the mill was thatched until 1900, then it was converted to an iron frame and a pair of spring sails were fitted.
 Today only the sail frames are displayed, without canvas.

 The mill ground corn for flour and beans to feed livestock.
 Sacks of grain were hoisted to the top floor and fed down through hoppers to the millstones.

-The mill ceased work in 1927 and stood derelict for 30 years, though it did briefly serbe as a Home Guard post during World War Two.
+The mill ceased work in 1927 and stood derelict for 30 years, though it did briefly serve as a Home Guard post during World War Two.
 It was restored in 1958 and is now operated by the Sedgmoor District Council.

 The nearest postcode for satnavs is BS26 2PP.